What to Wear in Egypt – Stylish and Appropriate Tips for Women

 Check out our Luxor Guide to see the best temples in Egypt

-I swear by these Teva sandals!
-They are seriously most comfortable sandals I’ve ever worn.
-I was so thankful to have them after the thousands of steps I put in walking around Egypt.
+The best shoes to wear are ones that will support you and stay comfortable after thousands of steps every day.
+I swear by these Teva sandals.
+They are seriously the most comfortable sandals I’ve ever worn.
+I was so thankful to have them after the tens of thousands of steps I put in walking around Egypt.

 Recommended packing clothes (similar items as above, but you can swap out a cardigan for a scarf).